mmitou/pagecache/README.md

 pagecache
 =========

-- provides a cache layer that wraps object which also implements io.ReaderAt by page cache
+- provides a cache layer that wraps object which also implements io.ReaderAt by page cache.
-- implements io.ReaderAt interface
+- implements io.ReaderAt interface.
-- reads the wrapped underlayer by page
+- reads the wrapped underlayer by page.
-- manages the pages by page table
+- manages the pages by page table.
 - drops a page by LRU(Least Recently Used) when the page table is full.

 ## usage